DCC-EX/dcc-ex.github.io/docs/ex-toolbox/overview.md

 device to a \|EX-CS\| through a USB cable.

 There are additional options to connect to an \|EX-CS\| though USB via a PC.
-See `ex-toolbox/using:connecting via usb`{.interpreted-text role="ref"} for details.
+See `ex-toolbox/using:connecting via usb` for details.

 \|EX-TB\| is installed on you phone or tablet from the Play Store.